 Our biopharmaceutical stability study facilities perform ADC stability assessment via chromatographic and electrophoretic methods which evaluate the stability of the product while maintaining a particular focus on aggregation and fragmentation.
 Typically the analytical approaches that can be applied to the mAb can be applied or adapted to the ADC.
 It is also important to determine that the conjugation process has not affected the conformation of the mAb during conjugation.
 Circular dichroism is perhaps the most accepted and reliable technique used to assess tertiary structure through evaluation of the near UV profile.

-Our experts conduct phase-appropriate comparability studies for both the mAb and the ADC product to assess comparability between the toxicology, clinical, and/or commercial batches.
-Our studies also incorporate comparability of the drug loading (distribution).
+Our laboratory experts conduct phase-appropriate comparability studies and testing for both the mAb and the ADC product to assess comparability between the toxicology, clinical, and/or commercial batches.
+We also incorporate comparability of the drug loading (distribution) into analytical packages.

 Need help or have a question?